A Generalization Bound for a Family of Implicit Networks

 Moreover, we choose the $l_1$-norm for $\ell(\cdot, \cdot)$ and the cross-entropy function for the MNIST dataset, and estimate their maximum bound in a similar manner to $C_\text{out}$.
-We note these choices of $\ell$ have Lipschitz constant $L_\ell = 1$ for $\ell = \|\cdot\|_1$ and $L_\ell = 2$ for the cross entropy function (see Lemma~\ref{lemma: Lipschitz_CE}) in the appendix .
+We note these choices of $\ell$ have Lipschitz constant $L_\ell = 1$ for $\ell = \|\cdot\|_1$ and $L_\ell = 2$ for the cross entropy function composed with softmax (see Lemma~\ref{lemma: Lipschitz_CE}) in the appendix.
 We set $\delta = 10^{-2}$ for all experiments.

 Figure~\ref{fig: results} shows the generalization bound over different sample sizes $N$ and different number of parameters $p$.
-As expected, we the bound decreases for smaller $N$ and $p$.
+As expected, the bound decreases for smaller $N$ and $p$.
 We also observe similar results for the MNIST dataset in Figure~\ref{fig: results_mnist}, where we show the bound (in blue), the generalization error of a randomly initialized network (orange), and the generalization error of an optimized implicit network.
 Here, the $x$ axis represents the number of samples used to estimate both, the bound and the errors.
 As expected, all bounds and errors behave like $\mathcal{O}(1/\sqrt{N})$.
-We also observe that the bounds are not particularly tight; however, this is to be expected for bounds that are especially general such as the one presented in this work, which can be applied to a large family of implicit networks.
+Moreover, we observe that the bounds are not particularly tight; however, this is to be expected for bounds that are especially general such as the one presented in this work, which can be applied to a large family of implicit networks.
+We also include a robustness experiment in Appendix~\ref{sec:additions_experiments}.

 Finally, we note that in Figure~\ref{fig: results_mnist}, the optimized weights lead to a larger generalization discrepancy; this is because for randomly initialized neural networks, the predicted probabilities are roughly uniform, leading to the same prediction regardless of batchsize.